Do Go On - 539 - The Piddler on the Roof (and Other Tales of Criminal Mischief)

 And that's been absolutely reclaimed by my community.

-So it does, it does sound,
+So it does sound,

 it does sound like, yeah, based on that,